What is the HCV Homeownership Program?

 Who is eligible to participate?

 Individuals who have a Housing Choice Voucher from CMHA, are in good standing with CMHA, and who demonstrate that they are mortgage-ready (see below) can enter the Homeownership Program

 What does it mean to be mortgage-ready?*

 Families must provide third-party, written documentation that they meet all CMHA Program requirements before they begin a home search under the HCV Homeownership Program.
-Use the HCV Homeownership Program Interest Form to determine if you are ready to meet with CMHA staff about entering the program.
+Review the HCV Homeownership Program checklist below to determine if you are ready to meet with CMHA staff about entering the program.

 The HCV Homeownership Readiness Checklist